FDio/csit/docs/content/methodology/trending/analysis.md

 Luckily, the "all the samples" part turns out to be quite easy to compute.
-If sample values are considered as coordinates in (multi-dimensional) Euclidean space, fixing stdev means the point with allowed coordinates lays on a sphere.
-Fixing average intersects the sphere with a (hyper)-plane, and Gaussian probability density on the resulting sphere is constant.
+If sample values are considered as coordinates in (multi-dimensional) Euclidean space, fixing average restrict possible values to a (hyper-)plane.
+Then, fixing stdev means the point with allowed coordinates lays on a sphere (centered the "all samples equal to average" point) within that hyper-plane.
+And the Gaussian probability density on the resulting sphere is constant.
 So the only contribution is the "area" of the sphere, which only depends on the number of samples and stdev.

+Still, to get the information content in bits, we need to know what "size" one "pixel" of that area is.
+Our implementation assumes that measurement precision is such that the max sample value is 4096 (2^12) pixels (inspired by 0.5% precision of NDRPDR tests, roughly two pixels around max value).

 A somehow ambiguous part is in choosing which encoding is used for group size, average and stdev.